jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Kafka/Exercises/classwork.md

 2. Use Kafka with Python:

-    - In order to use Kafka with Python, we need to install kafka-python using pip by running in rpi0:
+    - In order to use Kafka with Python, we need to install kafka-python in each node:
     ```
     sudo apt install python3-kafka
     ```